-I love making muffins for Fuzz, but she’s picky about texture and doestn’t love chunks of fruit in her muffins.
+I love making muffins for Fuzz, but she’s picky about texture and doesn’t love chunks of fruit in her muffins.
 Something must have changed, because a few days ago she told me her new favorite muffin was blueberry.
-I think maybe someone slipped her some box-mix muffins where the tiny canned blueberries add flavor and color but not texture.
-Gateway blueberry muffins….
-Now I could get her interested in the real thing.
+I think maybe someone slipped her some box-mix muffins where the tiny canned blueberries add flavor and color but not texture — gateway blueberry muffins.
+Now I can get her into fresh blueberry muffins.

 These muffins rose fairly high, had crispy edges, a dense texture, and a rich brown sugar flavor that made them different than your usual blueberry muffin.
 They were very good and I’d make them again for friends.
 I also think this recipe would make a great base for peach muffins…maybe with a little cinnamon?

 2 1/2 cups unbleached all-purpose flour (11.25 oz)